What is employment equity?

 Many employers want to be part of the solution.
 They know that promoting equity makes good business sense and that it’s the right thing to do, but they may not have the time or expertise to know where to start.
 Our office continues to hear strong interest and desire from organizations across sectors asking for help to make their workplaces more equitable and inclusive.

-That’s why we have developed this toolkit of resources to support employers wanting to learn how to improve employment equity within their businesses and organizations.
+That’s why we developed this toolkit of resources to support employers wanting to learn how to improve equity within their businesses and organizations.
 It draws on a combination of secondary research, focus groups and feedback sessions with employers and workers, and a province-wide poll exploring experiences and perspectives on equity in the workplace.
 The toolkit is an important part of our work to promote equity in B.C.

 Additionally, BC’s Office of the Human Rights Commissioner is working alongside you to advance equity in our own organization.
 Moving towards greater workplace equity is an ongoing process that all of us have a responsibility to pursue.